Programs > Brochure

 This is a reciprocal exchange relationship between SJSU and Kagoshima University.

-- Take courses in English
+- Take courses in Japanese and English

 - Earn SJSU resident credits for all completed courses.